-Penny stocks are the kinds of stocks that are traded at a very low price and also has a low market capitalization.
+Penny stocks are the kinds of stocks that are traded at a very low price and also have a low market capitalization.
 In India, it is generally traded at Rs 0.01 to 10 per share.
-These stocks are usually illiquid and are traded at smaller exchange board.
-These are the ultra micro-cap companies with low market capitalisation.
+These stocks are usually illiquid and are traded at smaller exchange boards.
+These are the ultra micro-cap companies with low market capitalization.

 Advantages of Penny Stocks

-In penny stocks, not every trader used to invest in this at largely.
-The regular investors do not use to invest in such stocks as because of the fear that the fundamentals are not clear.
-Because of the low market capitalization the institutional investors also stay away from investing it into the penny stocks.
+In penny stocks, not every trader used to invest in this largely.
+Regular investors do not use to invest in such stocks because of the fear that the fundamentals are not clear.
+Because of the low market capitalization the institutional investors also stay away from investing it into penny stocks.

 Disadvantages of Penny Stocks

 The disadvantage of penny stocks is that the fundamentals are not clear.
-The investor does not get the proper access from the research reports and even the credibility of the audited reports are also questionable.
+The investor does not get the proper access to the research reports and even the credibility of the audited reports is also questionable.
 They also have extremely low volumes available for the shares that are needed to be traded.

 Risks for Investing in Penny Stocks